taivo/resumela/README.md

 Resuméla
 ========

-*Crush resumé editing like Godzilla*
+*Separating resumé style from content for faster editing.
+Crush editing time like Godzilla*

 The Problem
 -----------